 "All HP needs is mild success with a few businesses and that could lead to revenue growth," Connaughton said.
 "Meg Whitman doesn't have to get that much right and the stock can go up."

 If he's right, investors can send a hearty thanks to Jerry Brown.
 He defeated Whitman in the California gubernatorial (such a fun word to say!) race in 2010.
 Who knows what would be going on with HP right now if Whitman were working in Sacramento instead of Palo Alto?

 As markets around the globe remain steeped in red, one stock is bucking the trend: Hewlett-Packard (HPQ).

 HP is riding the wave of Meg Whitman's turnaround plan.
 The CEO said she's "encouraged" by the results so far, but cautioned it will take some time.

 The company reported earnings late Wednesday that topped notoriously low forecasts and issued an improved profit outlook.
-So, even though sales are still not quite up to par, investors are feeling pretty optimistic.
+So, even though sales are still not quite up to par, MORECatherine Tymkiw - May 23, 2013 11:26 AM ET

 The opinions expressed in this commentary are solely those of Paul R. La Monica.
 Other than Time Warner, the parent of CNNMoney, and Abbott Laboratories, La Monica does not own positions in any individual stocks.

-When your stock is trading at just 4 times earnings estimates for the next year, you'd think that the share price couldn't get much lower -- but Hewlett-Packard (HPQ) is proving to be the ultimate value MOREPaul R. La Monica - Sep 27, 2012 1:01 PM ET
+When your stock is trading at just 4 times earnings estimates for the next year, you'd think MOREPaul R. La Monica - Sep 27, 2012 1:01 PM ET

 Running the fiscally challenged state of California might have been an easier task for Meg Whitman than trying to turn around Hewlett-Packard.